flams/emily/README.md

  * Observable: the all mighty observer design pattern.
  * Store: the spine of your MV* application.
- * Promise: a simple promises interpretation based on promise/A.
+ * Promise: a fully compliant promise/A+ implementation following https://github.com/promises-aplus/promises-tests
  * StateMachine: don't hide your states and transitions behind if/else anymore.
  * Transport: make requests to anything node.js has access to.
  * Tools: these functions you always need and rewrite.

- The documentation for each module can be found here: http://flams.github.com/emily/
+ The documentation for each module can be found here: https://github.com/flams/emily/wiki

-###How do I install it?
+###How do I use it?

-In the browser:
+####In the browser:

 Emily requires an AMD/commonJS compatible loader.
-I use requirejs: http://requirejs.org/
+I use requirejs: http://requirejs.org/ Download the latest version of Emily here: http://flams.github.com/emily/

 ```html
 	<script src="require.js"></script>